puredrinkology/website/content/recipes/kioki-coffee/index.md

   brandy first, followed by the Kahlua, and then top with strong, freshly brewed coffee.
   Stir gently and garnish with a coffee bean or cinnamon stick. '
 base_spirit: brandy
-category: cafe
+category: cocktail
 collection: null
 date: '2024-09-23'
 description: 'The Kioki Coffee belongs to the Coffee Cocktail family, a group of drinks featuring coffee liqueur as a key ingredient.
 While its exact origin is unknown, it likely emerged in the early 20th century, a time when coffee liqueurs like Kahlua were gaining popularity. '
-family: ''
+family: 'creme'
 flavor_description: 'The Kioki Coffee is a robust and decadent cocktail.
 The Kahlua brings a rich, chocolatey sweetness, while the brandy adds warmth and a touch of spice.
 The coffee provides a bold, earthy base that complements the sweetness and spice, creating a harmonious balance of flavors.
 It''s a luxurious and satisfying drink, perfect for a cozy night in or a sophisticated gathering. '
-fullname: The Kioki Coffee Cafe
+fullname: The Kioki Coffee
 glass: Coffee mug
 has_alcohol: true
 ingredients: